The Devil Inside (film): Reception

-On Rotten Tomatoes, the film has an approval rating of 6% based on reviews from ninety critics, with an average rating of 3.10/10.
-The site's consensus is: "The Devil Inside is a cheap, choppy unscary mess, featuring one of the worst endings in recent memory."
-On Metacritic, the film has a score of 18% based on reviews from 19 critics, indicating "overwhelming dislike".

 Peter Howell of the Toronto Star wrote that the film was a candidate for the worst film of 2012.
 Stephen Whitty of The Star-Ledger wrote that "after The Blair Witch Project got by with sticks and stones and offscreen noises, filmmakers started thinking they didn't have to show anything.
 Well, no. It's better when you don't show too much – but if your story is about the supernatural, eventually you're going to have to come up with something.
-The Devil Inside can’t."
+The Devil Inside can't."
 Michael Phillips of the Chicago Tribune felt that the film "joins a long, woozy-camera parade of found-footage scare pictures, among them The Blair Witch Project, the Paranormal Activity films and certain wedding videos that won't go away."
 Michael Rechtshaffen of The Hollywood Reporter stated that the film "proves as scary and unsettling as a slab of devil's food cake – only considerably less satisfying.
 The New York Times reviewer Manohla Dargis had a positive response to Suzan Crowley's acting and the scenes where the possessed is played by a contortionist, but considered that The Devil Inside was another foray into "a tediously exhausted subgenre that was already creatively tapped out when The Blair Witch Project spooked audiences more than a decade ago."